 Drafting & Filing Your Complaint

 Once you have hired an attorney, you can begin drafting your complaint.
 This document effectively serves as the initiation of your lawsuit.
-Your attorney can help you verify that all of the information listed in your complaint is accurate.
+Your attorney can help you verify that all the information listed in your complaint is accurate.
 You should then file your complaint with the clerk of the court where you plan to dispute your case.

 Starting The Discovery Process